Mapping globetrotting Narendra Modi's foreign trips

-Prime Minister Narendra Modi has been abroad for 53 days during which he travelled to 17 countries since he assumed office and Bangladesh is his 18th.
+PM Narendra Modi has travelled to 17 countries since he assumed office and Bangladesh is his 18th.
 Take a whirlwind tour of Modi’s diplomatic visits in the last year with this interactive map

 Prime Minister Narendra Modi, accompanied by West Bengal Chief Minister Mamata Banerjee, visits Bangladesh on June 6.
 The PM's 'historic' visit to the neighbouring country from today will help the two countries consolidate and deepen cooperation in key areas.

 Prime Minister Narendra Modi taking selfie with Chinese Premier Li Keqiang during a visit to the Temple of Heaven in Beijing on Friday.
 Pic/PTI

 Briefing reporters on Modi's two-day visit to Dhaka, Foreign Secretary S Jaishankar had on Friday said the two sides will exchange the instruments of ratification on the Land Boundary Agreement (LBA), recently passed by Parliament to settle the 41-year-old border dispute.